 Cineraria is temperamental about temperature.
-The preferred temp is between 50 and 65 degrees Fahrenheit.
-If temps dip below 35 degrees at night, the plants will die, and if they go above 80 degrees, they'll stop blooming.
-In the heat of summer, make sure cineraria plants stay in shade; it may be necessary to bring potted plants indoors during very hot days.
+The preferred temperature is between 50 and 65 degrees Fahrenheit.
+If temperatures dip below 35 degrees at night, the plants will die, and if the temperatures go above 80 degrees, they'll stop blooming.
+In the heat of summer, make sure cineraria plants are shaded; it might be necessary to bring potted plants indoors during very hot days.

-These flowers thrive in an environment that is humid yet not quite tropical.
-Even if your location is not consistently humid, you can approximate the climate needs of this plant by keeping the soil around it consistently moist.
+These plants thrive in an environment that is humid yet not quite tropical.
+Even if your location is not consistently humid, you can approximate the environmental needs of this plant by keeping the soil around it consistently moist.
 However, avoid making the ground too soggy as this can cause root rot.
-The best way to provide this humidity for both indoor and outdoor plantings is to create a pebble tray.
+The best way to provide this humidity for both indoor and outdoor plants is to create a pebble tray.
 Spread a layer of pebbles or pea gravel on a low dish or tray and place it beneath the container.
-Keep filled with water to up to a 1/2 inch in depth (that may mean refreshing it daily if your house has dry air).
+Keep filled with water up to a 1/2 inch in depth (that might mean refreshing it daily if your house has dry air).
 As that water evaporates it will create an evenly humid atmosphere around the plant.
-Misting is not recommended as it may overwhelm the flower petals.
+Misting is not recommended as it can overwhelm the flower petals.

 Types of Cineraria

 Cineraria is usually offered in various named color mixes.
-Some popular ones include the 'Senetti' mix, which includes blue, light blue, magenta, pink, and bicolors; 'Cruenta Amigo' mix, including blue, red, purple, magenta, and white flowers, often with white eyes; 'Satellite Mix', featuring ground-hugging 8-inch plants; and the 'Early Perfection' series, with compact 8- to 10-inch plants ideal for small pots.
+Some popular ones include the 'Senetti' mix, which includes blue, light blue, magenta, pink, and bicolors; 'Cruenta Amigo' mix, including blue, red, purple, magenta, and white flowers, often with white eyes; 'Satellite Mix', featuring ground-hugging eight-inch plants; and the 'Early Perfection' series, with compact eight- to ten-inch plants ideal for small pots.

-Deadheading spent flowers will both keep the plants looking tidy and extend the bloom season by prompting the plant to produce additional flower buds.
-After flowering is complete, these plants are usually pulled out and replaced with summer-flowering annuals.
+Deadheading spent flowers will keep the plants looking tidy and extend the bloom season by prompting the plant to produce additional flower buds.
+After flowering is complete, these plants are usually pulled out and replaced with warm season, summer-flowering annuals.

-- Cut a 4- to 6-inch stem tip, preferably one without flowers.
+- Cut a four- to six-inch stem tip, preferably one without flowers.
 Remove all but the top leaves.

 - Dip the cut end in rooting hormone, then plant it in a small pot filled with ordinary potting soil.

-- Moisten the soil and place the planted cutting in a large plastic bag, taking care that the plastic does not touch the leaves.
+- Moisten the soil and place the pot in a large plastic bag, taking care that the plastic does not touch the leaves.